The Dummies’ Guide to Life Insurance

 Here’s an example using made-up names and numbers:

 Bob Johnson buys a life insurance policy from Old Enough to Know Better Insurance Company.
-He has a contract which stipulates the following:
+He has a contract that stipulates the following:

 - His premiums (the amount he pays for the insurance) are $10/month.